ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/career_progression_(35_to_44_years)/income_progression.md

 ## Chart: Multi-line
 {
     "code": "IN43",
-    "title": "Income progression of men and women aged 25 to 44, by SEB (UK, 2014 to 2021 combined)", "tooltipTitle": "",
+    "title": "Income progression of men and women aged 25 to 44, by socio-economic background (UK, 2014 to 2021 combined)", "tooltipTitle": "",
     "data": [{
         "label": "Women",